top of page

 For over 50 years, the Teas and Section Club co-existed, but as Section Club grew the Teas dwindled.
 In 1984, the Teas and Section Club became an official support group of the University by offering grants and support to deserving students and student-related groups.

-Intercampus Day 2020
+Intercampus Day 2022

-Women Breaking Barriers Video
+Women Breaking Barriers

-Celebrating 150 Years of Women Being
+A Video Celebrating 150 Years of Women

-Accepted to U.C.
+Being Accepted to U.C.
 Berkeley

 Background

-The year 2020 marked the 150th anniversary of the admission of women students to the University of California.
-With this momentous anniversary as its theme for the Intercampus Day, the University Section Club planned its program to feature women students, alumnae, faculty and staff.
+The year 2020 marked the 150th anniversary of the admission of women students to the University of California, Berkeley.
+With this momentous anniversary as its theme for the 2022 Intercampus Day, the University Section Club planned its program to feature women students, alumnae, faculty and staff.
 The program was to include a panel discussion of women from different eras at Cal, a faculty speaker and a coach of a Cal women’s sports team.

-Originally scheduled to be held on the Berkeley campus on April 1, 2020, with invited guests from similar clubs fromUC Davis, UC Merced and UC Santa Cruz, the program was cancelled due to the Covid 19 pandemic.
+Originally scheduled to be held on the Berkeley campus on March30, 2022, with invited guests from U.C.
+Davis, U.C.
+Merced and U.C.
+Santa Cruz Section Clubs, the program was cancelled due to the Covid 19 pandemic.

-In the fall of 2021, the members of the Intercampus Day Committee, including Andrea Campos ‘75, as chair, Betsy Dixon, Betsy Hansen, Janet Martinelli, Audrey Richards, Sherry Rufini ’77, and Elly Skarakis, regrouped to decide what to do about the program.
-While vaccines had slowed the spread of the disease, Covid 19 was still circulating in the community and it was decided that rather than have a traditional, in-person program, we would attempt to have the program LIVE as a video conference meeting.
+In the fall of 2021, the members of the Intercampus Day Committee, including Andrea Campos ‘75, as Chair, Betsy Dixon, Betsy Hansen, Janet Martinelli, Audrey Richards, Sherry Rufini ’77, and Elly Skarakis, regrouped to decide what to do about the program.
+While vaccines had slowed the spread of the disease, Covid 19 was still circulating in the community and it was decided that rather than have a traditional, in-person program, the committee would attempt to have the program LIVE as a video conference meeting.

 Video Development

-Janet Martinelli developed the “Breaking Barriers” logo which is used at the beginning.
+Janet Martinelli developed the “Breaking Barriers” logo.

 bottom of page